-As an Individual receiving service at the Iroquois Mental Health Center, your rights are protected by the Center.
-If you believe you’re rights have been violated or if you have a grievance regarding any aspect of your treatment while receiving services at the Center you have the right to seek a satisfactory resolution.
-Individuals will be encouraged to use advocates or other assistance to assure their rights are protected.
+If you believe your rights have been violated or if you have a grievance regarding any aspect of your treatment while receiving services at the Center you have the right to seek a satisfactory resolution.
+Individuals will be encouraged to use advocates or other assistants to assure their rights are protected.

-If you believe your rights have been violated, you should immediately report this to your counselor/therapist/supervisor.
-A Consumer Grievance Form is available to assist you in this step.
+- If you believe your rights have been violated, you should immediately report this to your counselor/therapist/supervisor.
+A Client Grievance Form is available to assist you in this step.
 This form is available in the Front Lobby or at any Satellite location.
-If you would like assistance with completing the Consumer Grievance Form, please ask any staff member.
+If you would like assistance with completing the Client Grievance Form, please ask any staff member.

-Discuss the problem with your counselor/therapist/supervisor.
-Give them the completed Consumer Grievance Form.
+- Discuss the problem with your counselor/therapist/supervisor.
+Give them the completed Client Grievance Form.
 They will gather the appropriate information and attempt to resolve the matter to your satisfaction.

-If you do not reach a satisfactory resolution with the staff member, within three (3) working days, you may schedule an appointment with the Clinical Director to discuss the problem.
-The Clinical Director will attempt to resolve the matter to your satisfaction within five (5) working days.
-If you are not satisfied with the solution of the Clinical Director you may give a copy of your Consumer Grievance Form to the Executive Director, who will make a decision within five (5) working days.
+- If you do not reach a satisfactory resolution with the staff member within three (3) working days, you may schedule an appointment with the Program Director to discuss the problem.
+The Program Director will attempt to resolve the matter to your satisfaction within five (5) working days.
+If you are not satisfied with the solution of the Program Director, you may give a copy of your Client Grievance Form to the Executive Director, who will make a decision within five (5) working days.

-In the event that you feel your counselor/therapist/supervisor has violated your rights, you may go directly to the Clinical Director to discuss your concerns.
+- In the event that you feel your counselor/therapist/supervisor has violated your rights, you may go directly to the Program Director to discuss your concerns.